Richard-A-Wall/customs-declarations-end-to-end-service-guide/source/documentation/index.md

----
-title: Customs Declarations End-to-End Service Guide
-weight: 1
-description: Software developers, designers, product owners or business analysts.
-Integrate your software with Customs Declarations.
----

-# Customs Declarations End-to-End service guide
+# Customs Declarations Service end-to-end service guide

-Version 1.0 issued 16 December 2019
+Version 0.9 December 2019
 ***

 This guide explains how you can integrate your software with our APIs to submit Customs Declarations.
 It shows how the APIs fit into various end-to-end user journeys.
 It is intended to help software developers, designers, product owners or business analysts understand how your software needs to interact with HMRC systems.